percona/k8spsmdb-docs/docs/update.md

 any moment (after the upgrade or even before it) by setting the [upgradeOptions.setFCV](operator.md#upgradeoptions-setfcv) flag in the
 `deploy/cr.yaml` configuration file to `true`.

+!!! note
-**NOTE**: With setFeatureCompatibilityVersion set major version rollback is not currently supported by the Operator.
+    With setFeatureCompatibilityVersion set major version rollback is not currently supported by the Operator.
 Therefore it is recommended to stay without enabling this flag for some time after the major upgrade to ensure the likelihood of downgrade is minimal.
 Setting `setFCV` flag to `true` simultaneously with the `apply` flag should be done only if the whole procedure is tested on staging and you are 100% sure about it.